Adamant-im/adamant-tradebot/README.md

 ADAMANT Trading & Market making bot is a software that allows to run trades on crypto exchanges, make trade volume, maintain spread and liquidity, set price range, and build live-like dynamic order book.

+This is a free version.
+For premium features, see [marketmaking.app/services](https://marketmaking.app/services/).

 # Market making

 In Market making mode, the bot places orders and executes them by itself, making a trade volume, maintaining spread and liquidity; builds live-like dynamic order books and watches a token price.
 Market making helps: